Kelly Mark

 Identical twins, dwarves, ghosts, the love lives of Caligula and Catherine the Great and Vlad the Impaler, Nordic iceclouds, Atlantis, the dodo.

-(scratch head 123, adjust hat 123) men hang out when they really ought to be in Vietnam.
+Hold on.
+All of a sudden Tod has started reading travel brochures that praise certain semiremote areas of Canada.
+Yes, he finds them in the trash.
+Now Canada is where young (scratch head 123, adjust hat 123) men hang out when they really ought to be in Vietnam.
 Maybe Tod is considering Canada.
 Maybe Tod is considering Vietnam.
 Vietnam might do him good.
 The gibbering hippies and spaced-out fatsoes who go there, they come back looking clean and sane and fine, after a spell in the war, in the Nam, in what they call the shit.

-Nicholas Kreditor’s latest letter reveals a hidden talent for detail and amplitude.
-The weather down there in New York, “although recently unsettled,” Kreditor writes, “is temperate once more!”
+Nicholas Kreditors latest letter reveals a hidden talent for detail and amplitude.
+The weather down there in New York, although recently unsettled, Kreditor writes, is temperate once more!

-I think he’s wrong.
-I think it’s changing.
-I think it’s definitely getting stormy.
+I think hes wrong.
+I think its changing.
+I think its definitely getting stormy.

 I knew something was up the minute Tod started selling all the furniture.
 Throughout the whole process I looked on in wronged silence, like a wife.
 First every stick of furniture gets carted off, and all my labor-saving appliances, then the carpets and the curtains, if you please.
 Why was Tod punishing me like this?
 He got a real kick out of it too, always looking for new ways to uglify the home.
 On would come the dungarees at the weekend.
-He prowled around in a simian hunger, searching for things to splatter and deface.
+He prowled around in a simian hunger, searching for things to splatter and deface. (rub nose 123)

 He did a real blitz on the electrics.
 He took me down for many terrible half hours beneath the floorboards, beneath the joists, with cord or cable in his questioning hand; the platonic darkness